British heritage charity flags Enid Blyton's 'racism'

-LONDON (AFP) - For generations of children, British children's author Enid Blyton conjured up a cosy world of boarding schools, beaches and freedom from parents.
+LONDON • For generations of children, British children's author Enid Blyton conjured up a cosy world of boarding schools, beaches and freedom from parents.

 This prompted accusations in right-wing media that Blyton had fallen victim to "cancel culture", where people whose views are deemed unacceptable are ostracised and shamed on social media.

-The update comes as the Black Lives Matter movement is prompting reexamination of popular culture including Disney films.
+The update comes as the Black Lives Matter movement is prompting a re-examination of popular culture including Disney films.

-In a statement sent to AFP, English Heritage said it updated its online entry on Blyton in July 2020 to include "a reference to the fact that the author's work has been criticised for its racism".
+In a statement sent to Agence France-Presse, English Heritage said it updated its online entry on Blyton in July last year to include "a reference to the fact that the author's work has been criticised for its racism".

 It said that this was part of moves to "provide a fuller picture of each person's life, including aspects that people may find troubling".